 - Weight – Are you underweight or overweight?
 Do you create time to exercise regularly?

-- Nutrition – Does your diet provide enough nutrients for supporting your fertility?
+- Nutrition – Does your diet provide enough nutrients to support your fertility?

 - Stress levels – Are you exposing yourself to prolonged periods of stress?